 A good person produces good things from the treasury of a good heart, and an evil person produces evil things from the treasury of an evil heart.
 What you say flows from what is in your heart (Luke 6:45 NLT).

 The page, Taming Your Tongue, offers a prayer for those of us who need God's help to control what flows from our hearts through our mouths.
-I personally use that prayer almost every day.
+I personally use this prayer.
 And one final piece of advice that my pastor preaches; "if you don't have anything good to say, don't say anything at all".

 Other scriptural instructions that Paul gave us about loving with an unfeigned heart i.e. without hypocrisy are: